-Private M&A 2020
+Private M&A 2021

-Contributing editors Will Pearce and John Bick Davis Polk & Wardwell LLP
+Contributing editors Will Pearce and Louis L Goldberg

+Davis Polk & Wardwell LLP

-Lexology Getting The Deal Through is delighted to publish the third edition of Private M&A, which is available in print and online at www.lexology.com/gtdt.
+Lexology Getting The Deal Through is delighted to publish the fourth edition of Private M&A, which is available in print and online at www.lexology.com/gtdt.

-Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers.
+Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers

 Throughout this edition, and following the unique Lexology Getting The Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes new chapters on Sudan and the United Arab Emirates.
+Our coverage this year includes new chapters on the Dominican Republic, Georgia, New Zealand, South Korea, Thailand and Zambia.